smmbll/todo-mvc-vanilla/README.md

 	npm start

-In src/index.html, you’ll notice that among the scripts included before the </body> tag are two stores: store-dynamic.js and store-static.js.
-In order to use the dev server, you’ll have to uncomment store-static.js and comment out store-dynamic.
-If you want to run the production server, comment out store-static and reinclude store-dynamic.
-Then run
+When you're ready to try out the production server, build the dist with

 	npm run build

-to build the application assets, followed by
+and then

 	npm run deploy